This page was last updated on 20 September, 2021.

 Detailed Tourist Information

-Cape Verde’s air and maritime borders are open.
-Passengers need a COVID-19 test to enter and exit, and the test has to be done within 72 hours before travel.
-Anyone without a COVID-19 test within the 72 hour timeframe will not be allowed to board their flight.
-Inter-island travel requires a form to be filled out prior.
+Cape Verde’s air and sea borders are open.
+You’ll need a COVID-19 RT PCR nasal swab test or an antigen test (Ag-RDT) to enter Cape Verde.
+The test has to be done in the last 72 hours before travel.
+If you do not present a COVID-19 test done in the last 72 hours, you will not be allowed to board your flight.
+Children under 7 do not need to present a COVID-19 test.

 keep a social distance of at least 2m